Brown (racial classification): Use in Canada

+"Brown" has become an increasingly common identity for individuals of South Asian and Horn African heritage, mainly due to American and Canadian influence.

 Use in the United States

-"Brown" has been used as a term in popular culture for some South Asian Americans, Middle Eastern Americans and Latino Americans either as a pejorative term or sometimes for self-identification, as with brown identity.
-Judith Ortiz Cofer notes that appellation varies according to geographical location, observing that in Puerto Rico she is considered to be a white person, but in the United States mainland, she is considered to be a "brown person."
+"Brown" has been used as a term in popular culture for Americans of South Asian, Middle Eastern, North African, Southeast Asian, Native American, and/or Latino origin, either as a pejorative term or sometimes for self-identification, as with brown identity.
+Judith Ortiz Cofer noted that appellation varies according to geographical location, observing that in Puerto Rico she was considered to be a "white person", but in the United States mainland, she was considered to be a "brown person".
 Moustafa Bayoumi, an Egyptian-American professor of English at Brooklyn College, identified himself as a "brown Arab-American" in an opinion piece criticizing the United States Census for forcing self-identified brown persons to identify as white.

-The term "Brown American" has been used both as a term of insult and as self-identification in referring to Filipino Americans.
-Furthermore, some Americans of Southeast Asian or South Asian descent have used the terms "Brown Asian" or "Brown South Asian" to separate themselves from East Asian Americans, who are largely synonymous with the United States view of Asian Americans.
+The term "Brown American" has been used both as a pejorative and as a self-identifier in reference to Austronesian Filipino Americans.
+Furthermore, some Americans of Southeast Asian or South Asian descent have used the terms "Brown Asian" or "Brown South Asian" to distinguish themselves from East Asian Americans, who are what the term "Asian American" usually refers to in the United States.

 Brown pride

-Brown pride is a movement primarily in the United States among Latinos to develop a positive self-image by embracing the idea of being brown as a form of pride.
+Brown pride is a movement primarily in the United States among mestizo Latin people to develop a positive self-image by embracing the idea of being brown as a form of pride.
 Brown pride is a response to the racist or colorist narrative that white skin is more beautiful than brown skin.
 Brown pride first emerged among Mexican Americans in the United States alongside the Chicano and Black is Beautiful movement in the 1960s.

-Media portrayals of brown people
+Media portrayals of "brown" people

 In the United States, mainstream media has sometimes referenced brown as a racial classification that is a threat to white America and the idea of 'America' in general.
 This has been done through rhetoric of a "brown tide" that is changing the demographic landscape of the United States, often with an underlying negative tone.
 This may stoke racial fears of people, and particularly Latinos, who are seen as brown.